 We have used cash collected as a metric for debt management as this is representative of the amount of time spent by staff on the activity.

-Doubtful debts and meter reading
+Doubtful debts

-All of these costs are already directly split by entity and all relate solely to Retail NHH so there is no need for further apportionment; bad debt because it is an internal calculation specific to each entity, meter reading because it is a service provided by a third party and a different contractor is employed for each region covered by an appointee licence.
+All doubtful debt costs are already directly split by entity and regulatory status so there is no need for further apportionment because it is an internal calculation specific to each area of the business.